top of page

 We were not allowed any fires during our stay because the area was struck with a particularly dry spell this summer!
 That is why you do not have those gorgeous campfire photos I was planning on sharing with you lovely people.
 But what Smokey the Bear says, goes.
 We went with the next best thing, which was our grill that we just happened to have.
 But hey, the chicken still achieved that beautiful black charred look and taste that I just love to have on my grilled chicken.

-Hawaii has been on the mind lately because my family is trying to put together a family trip out to Maui again for next winter and that always gets me thinking about the Huli Huli Chicken, Kahlua Pig, Hawaiian Mac Salad and all those tropical goodies.
-For a little Hawaiian trivia, "Huli" actually means "turn".
-So Huli Huli actually means "keep that chicken turning!"
+Hawaii has been on my mind lately because my family is trying to put together a family trip out to Maui again for next winter and that always gets me thinking about the Huli Huli Chicken, Kahlua Pig, Hawaiian Mac Salad, and all those tropical goodies.
+For a little Hawaiian trivia, “Huli” actually means “turn”.
+So Huli Huli actually means “keep that chicken turning!”
 (I might have expressed that in my own words a bit!)

 Now you can't have meat on the grill without a few sides!
 I put together some vegetable kabobs and some slices of pineapple and tossed them straight on the grill.
 Nothing like grilled pineapple!

 As you can imagine the end result was delicious and I definitely recommend giving these chicken kabobs a whirl.
-I guarantee you won't be disappointed.
-(If you are you can send me an angry e-mail telling me all about it, but hopefully that is not the case.)
+I guarantee you won’t be disappointed.
+(If you are you can send me an angry e-mail telling me all about it, but hopefully, that is not the case.)

 • 2 1/2 pounds of wings

-• Huli Huli Sauce
+Huli Huli Sauce

 • 1/2 cup pineapple moonshine